vanduc1102/woocommerce-admin/TESTING-INSTRUCTIONS.md

 4. Verify that now the associated order number and the related products are visible.
 ### Add gross sales column to CSV export #6567

+1. Navigate to Analytics -> Revenue
-1. Create more than 25 revenues
+2. Adjust the date filter so that more than 25 rows are visible
-2. Go to Analytics -> Revenue -> Click "Download"
+4. Click "Download"
-3. Click the download link in the email
+5. Click the download link in the email
-4. See gross sales column
+6. See gross sales column

 ### Remove CES actions for adding and editing a product and editing an order #6355